Close Icon

 Wild Swimming near Keswick & North Lakes

-Bassenthwaite Lake National Nature Reserve
+8. Bassenthwaite Lake National Nature Reserve

-There are many enter points, so whether you fancy a gentle paddle, a splash about, or a proper swim in the deeper areas, you’re covered.
+There are many entry points, so whether you fancy a gentle paddle, a splash about, or a proper swim in the deeper areas, you’re covered.
 It’s also a wonderful place to stop off for a bit of wildlife spotting – keep your eyes peeled!
 And if you’re around in the evening, it’s a fabulous spot to go for a walk and catch the sunset.
 Why not enjoy an evening dip and watch the sun go down to round off your day?

 Difficulty to lake: Easy